-In this post I will cover the steps to install SCOM agent on Windows computers.
-Before you install the operations manager agent, the computers must be discovered first.
-Once the computers are discovered, the operations manager can push the agent and start monitoring the computer.
+In this post, I will cover the steps to install SCOM agent on Windows computers.
+Before you install the operations manager agent, the prerequisite is the computers must be discovered first.
+Only when the computers are discovered, the operations manager can push the agent and start monitoring the computer.

 - Launch the Operations Manager console

 - Click on Administration and select Discovery Wizard.

 On the Discovery Type page, click on Windows computers, click Next.

 In this step, you have to select Automatic computer discovery or Advanced discovery.
 Let’s understand the difference between these discovery methods.